 In TEXT MODE, sometimes the display requires additional text to be displayed.
-When the ">" indicator is active, press SEEK ▶ to view the additional display text.
-When the ">" indicator is active, press ◀ SEEK to view the previous display text.
+When the ">" indicator is active, press TEXT and SEEK $\blacktriangleright$ to view the additional display text.
+When the ">" indicator is active, press TEXT and $\triangleleft$ SEEK to view the previous display text.

-In satellite radio mode (if equipped), press and hold to hear a brief sampling of the next channels.
+Press and hold to hear a brief sampling of the next channels.
 Press again to stop.

 In CATEGORY MODE, press SCAN to hear a brief sampling of channels in the selected category.
-Press again to stop.
-Satellite radio is available only with a valid SIRIUS subscription.
+Press again to stop.Satellite radio is available only with a valid SIRIUS subscription.
 Check with your authorized dealer for availability.